ShowGamesShowGames

 The Rules: Players must carve a shape out of a thin honeycomb candy (dalgona) using only a needle.
 Breaking the shape means elimination.
 Time limit: 10 minutes.

-Strategy: Gi-hun's brilliant improvisation of licking the back of the candy to weaken it wasn't cheating—it was creative problem-solving.
-The moisture softens the candy, making it easier to separate without cracking.
-However, too much moisture causes it to dissolve entirely.
+My Strategy Take: Gi-hun's improvisation of licking the back of the candy to weaken it?
+Absolute genius.
+I tried this with my dalgona kit and it actually works—the moisture softens the candy, making it easier to separate without cracking.
+Just don't overdo it or the whole thing dissolves.
+Trust me, I learned that the hard way.

 Play Dalgona Cookie